Position Title

 About

 Camelia Hostinar is an Associate Professor in the Department of Psychology.
-Dr. Hostinar studies how the social environment shapes health, with a focus on the activity of the stress-response and immune systems.
-She is probing the pathways linking early-life stress to later risk for disease and investigating protective processes that could short-circuit these adverse trajectories.
+Dr. Hostinar studies how the social environment shapes health, with a focus on the activity of stress-response systems.
+She is examining the pathways linking early-life stress to later disease and investigating protective processes that could modify these adverse trajectories

 She operates the Social Environment and Stress (SES) Lab, in which she welcomes the participation of graduate students with interest in this area of study.